ShirleySerem/NYC-Parking-Violations-Exploratory-Analysis/README.md

 2. Perform exploratory data analysis on the imported dataset to identify invalid data.
 3. Show a simple plot that shows the number of parking violations issued for each vehicle year.
 4. Which year had the most vehicles issued with ticket violations?
-5. Which are the top 5 car brands with the highest violation tickets issued in New York State?
+5. Which are the top 5 car brands with the highest violation tickets issued with NY as the registration state?
 6. Which day has most tickets issued?

 ## Code Explanation